 Lymphocytes are one of the main cells that maintain the body’s immunity.
 These lymphocytes have B-cells and T-cells which are all part of the body’s defense mechanism.
 When B cells are activated, they get converted to plasma cells.

 Plasma cells are a key component of the white blood cells.
 They help in producing antibodies.
 Now, what are antibodies?
-These are structures that our body makes to kill and defeat foreign bodies, bacterias, and other disease-causing agents.
+These are structures that our body makes to kill and defeat foreign bodies, bacteria, and other disease-causing agents.

-How does multiple myeloma work?
+How does Multiple Myeloma work?

 In a healthy individual, the immune system controls the proliferation (production) of plasma cells.